 Children and teens with learning challenges often experience severe disorganization.
 They need ways to structure both time and space.
 Create clear routines and schedules for what needs to be done at what time.
 You can also set up easy-to-use storage and workspaces to promote clarity and organization.

 Empower Them to Make Choices about Their Learning

 Because they find learning difficult, teens with learning challenges may have difficulty making decisions about what they want to do.
 You can put the power in their hands.
 Try to encourage them to do things they love and make them feel empowered, such as cooking, building something, or making their own movie.

 Most importantly, reach out to professionals for help.
 We provide help and information to support teens in doing what they love and becoming their best selves.
 Contact Stonewater Adolescent Recovery Center for more information about how you can support your teen.

 Contact Stonewater Adolescent Recovery Center to Find Out More

-At Stonewater, your loved one can continue their education while in recovery in our private school program.
+At Stonewater, your loved one can continue their education while in recovery in our Nationally Accredited Private School program.
 Our residents can either remain enrolled in their current school to maintain course work virtually or enroll in a nationally accredited online program to stay in school and earn credits while attending our residential treatment program.
-We offer a private school setting that integrates your child’s level-appropriate academic education with recovery skills and motivational reinforcement.
-We also provide an understanding staff trained in ADHD, substance use, and co-occurring disorders to help your child to more seamlessly transition to school and social life when leaving Stonewater.
+We offer a Nationally Accredited Private School setting that integrates your child’s level-appropriate academic education with recovery skills and motivational reinforcement.
+We also provide an understanding staff trained in ADHD, substance use, teen dual diagnosis treatment, and co-occurring disorders to help your child more seamlessly transition to school and social life when leaving Stonewater.